 The education system places strong emphasis on literacy, numeracy, science, physical education, as well as civics and moral education.
 The bilingual policy introduced in 1984 enables the child to acquire the national language, Malay, and English.
 Proficiency in the latter enables the child to access a greater mass of information in this globalised world.
 School children are also exposed to ICT skills to promote creativity, independent learning and enhance higher order thinking skills.

 Formal schooling begins at the preschool level at the age of five years.
 From the age of six years onwards, students follow six years of primary education, after which they proceed to secondary level.
 All students will have a common curriculum, and at the end of Year 6, they will sit for the Primary School Assessment (PSR).
-Students who obtained five A’s in their PSR will be channelled to the science schools.

 Students who have been identified as having special educational needs require a curriculum that is modified and/or adapted according to their ability and needs based on the Individualised Education Plan and Remedial Education Plan.
 Individualised Education Plan (IEP) is for students who have been identified with special educational needs, in particular, those with high support needs.
 These students will require adaptations and/or modifications in the curriculum as well as changes in learning/teaching strategies according to the nature of their special needs.
 Remedial Education Plan (REP) is mainly for students with learning difficulties especially in basic skills such as reading, writing and mathematics.